ionic-team/cs-demo-iv/README.md

 ### Authentication Service

-The `AuthentationService` handles the login and logout protocols for integrating with Azure, Cognito, Auth0, etc. including opening the webviews, and storing and fetching the tokens.
-You can determine the type of storage provider to use IdentityVault, LocalStorage, or a customer TokenStorageProvider implementation.
+The `AuthentationService` handles the login and logout for our backend.
+It also interacts with the `IdentityService` (outlines below) to add and remove the session on login/logout.

 ### Identity Service